 Now, let us consider OR-joins in the light of cancellation.
-In figure 4, we describe a YAWL net with (i) task C removing tokens from the conditions c1, c2 and task B when firing, and (ii) an OR-join task E. At a marking M=c2, we marked one of the input conditions of E and we need to perform an analysis to decide whether both c2 and c3 could be marked in a reachable marking from M. We can observe the following sequence of reachable markings from M: $c2 \rightarrow^C c3 \rightarrow^D c1 + c2 \rightarrow^B 2c2 \rightarrow^C c3$.
+In Figure 4, we describe a YAWL net with (i) task C removing tokens from the conditions c1, c2 and task B when firing, and (ii) an OR-join task E. At a marking M = c2, we marked one of the input conditions of E and we need to perform an analysis to decide whether both c2and c3 could be marked in a reachable marking from M. We can observe the following sequence of reachable markings from $M: c2 \rightarrow^C c3 \rightarrow^D c1 + c2 \rightarrow^B 2c2 \rightarrow^C c3$.
 This is due to the cancellation feature of C, removing tokens from c2 when firing.
-We can conclude that it is not possible to reach a bigger marking c2 + c3 from c3 and therefore, E should be enabled at c3.
-Let us consider a different situation where task C does not have a cancellation set associated with it.
-From marking c3, we can observe the following sequence of reachable markings: c3 and c3 and c3 are c4 and c3 are c4 and c3 are c4 are c4 are c4 and c4 are c4 and c4 are c4 are c4 and c4 are c4 and c4 are c4 and c4 are c4 are c4 and c4 are c4 and c4 are c4 are c4 are c4 and c4 are c4 and c4 are c4 are c4 are c4 are c4 and c4 are c4 are c4 are c4 and c4 are c4 are c4 are c4 are c4 are c4 and c4 are c4 are c4 are c4 are c4 and c4 are c4 are c4 and c4 are c4 are c4 are c4 are c4 and c4 are c4 and c4 are c4 are c4 and c4 are c4 are c4 and c4 are c4 are c4 are c4 and c4 are c4 are c4 are c4 and c4 are c4 are c4 and c4 are c4 are c4 are c4 are c4 are c4 and c4 are c4 and c4 are c4 are c4 a
+We can conclude that it is not possible to reach a bigger marking c2 + c3 from M and therefore, E should be enabled at M. Let us consider a different situation where task C does not have a cancellation set associated with it.
+From marking M = c2, we can observe the following sequence of reachable markings: $c2 \rightarrow^C c3 \rightarrow^D c1 + c2 \rightarrow^B$ $2c2 \rightarrow^C c2+c3$.
+As we can reach c2+c3 which marks more input places of the OR-join task E, the analysis will conclude that task E should not be enabled at M. This example demonstrates the possible effect that the cancellation feature of a task can have on the OR-join enablement analysis.